holoviz/holoviews/doc/FAQ.rst

     # for bokeh:
     hv_obj = hv_obj.options(width=1000, height=500)

 **Q: Why are the sizing options so different between the Matplotlib and Bokeh backends?"**

-**"A:** The way plot sizes are computed is handled in radically different ways by these backends, with Matplotlib building plots 'inside out (from plot components with their own sizes)' and Bokeh building them 'outside in' (fitting plot components into a given overall size).
+**"A:** The way plot sizes are computed is handled in radically different ways by these backends, with Matplotlib building plots 'inside out' (from plot components with their own sizes) and Bokeh building them 'outside in' (fitting plot components into a given overall size).
+Thus there is not currently any way to specify sizes in a way that is comparable between the two backends.

 **Q: How do I plot data without storing it first as a pandas/xarray objects?**

  **A:** HoloViews typically uses pandas and xarray objects in its examples, but it can accept standard Python data structures as well.
- Whatever data type is used, it needs to be provided to the first argument of the Element as a single object, so if you are using a pair of lists, be sure to pass them as a tuple, not as two separate arguments.
+ Whatever data type is used, it needs to be provided to the first argument of the Element as *a single object*, so if you are using a pair of lists, be sure to pass them as a tuple, not as two separate arguments.

 **Q: Can I use HoloViews without IPython/Jupyter?**